-Advanced Writing in English as a Second Language Level 7 LANG 242 3 hours
+Advanced Writing in English as a Second Language

+LANG 242 3 hours

-Prerequisite: A score of 90 or above on the Michigan Placement exam, successful completion of Lang 232, or permission of the instructor is required.
+Prerequisite: A score of 90 or above on the Michigan Placement Test, or completion of LANG 232 with a C or better, or permission of the instructor is required.
 This ESL course is designed to help advanced students gain confidence and competence in their academic writing skills.
-This course includes the study of academic writing conventions, subjective and objective essays, essay exams, letter writing, research papers, punctuation, formality, grammar, vocabulary, and revision and editing techniques.
+This course includes the study of academic writing conventions, subjective and objective essays, letter writing, research papers, text structures, punctuation, formality, grammar, vocabulary, revision and editing techniques, and citations.
 This course is designed to help prepare students for further writing courses and participation in other college coursework.
+At the end of the semester, students will take the COMPASS writing test and must earn a grade of C or better to pass this course and determine future writing course placement.